Menu

 “After this call, I spoke to Alan Smith about the matter.
 We agreed that while the offer was tempting we decided we should only obtain our arbitration documents through the designated process agreed to before we signed the agreement.”
 (See Hacking – Julian Assange File No/3)

-Documents on this website contains a letter from Telstra’s internal corporate solicitor to an AFP detective superintendent, misinforming the AFP concerning the fax-testing process.
-The rest of the file shows Telstra did experience major problems when testing my facsimile machine in conjunction with Graham Schorer’s office fax machine.
+Documents on this website contain a letter from Telstra's internal corporate solicitor to an AFP detective superintendent, misinforming the AFP concerning the fax-testing process.
+The rest of the file shows Telstra did experience significant problems when testing my facsimile machine in conjunction with Graham Schorer's office fax machine.
+This was during the period that Senator Bob Collins was involved in raping children in parliament house Canberra and was under investigation for these acts when he committed suicide.

-Julian Assange was right on target: we COT Cases were under electronic surveillance as Australian Federal Police Investigation File No/1 transcripts from their interview surrounding the interception of my telephone conversations.
+If the hackers were Julian Assange, then he and his friends were right on target: we COT Cases were under electronic surveillance as Australian Federal Police Investigation File No/1 transcripts from their interview surrounding the interception of my telephone conversations.

 Absent Justice - Don+39t shoot the messenger